Urozelotes rusticus

 Urozelotes rusticus is a cosmopolitan spider species in the family Gnaphosidae.
 It is the type species of the genus Urozelotes.

 Distribution

 Urozelotes rusticus is probably native to Europe and the Mediterranean region extending to temperate Asia, but has been introduced to both Americas, tropical Africa, Australia, and South Africa.

 In South Africa, it occurs across seven provinces: Free State, Gauteng, Mpumalanga, Limpopo, North West, Northern Cape, and Western Cape, at altitudes ranging from 109 to 1,688 m above sea level.

 Habitat and ecology

 Urozelotes rusticus is a free-living ground dweller.
 In South Africa, it is found in Fynbos, Grassland, and Savanna biomes.
 Due to its synanthropic habits, U. rusticus is most frequently found in buildings but also occurs in gardens, pastures, citrus orchards, oak forests, and caves.
 Its widespread occurrence in human-modified environments has contributed to its global distribution.
+The species' biology is otherwise largely unknown.

+Description

+Adults of Urozelotes rusticus have a red-brown prosoma and opisthosoma, with the opisthosoma bearing a dark brown scuticula.
+The legs are lighter in colouration than the prosoma.
+The tibial apophysis is distally bent and has a robust tip.
+Males measure 7–8 mm in body length, while females are somewhat larger, ranging from 7.8 to 10.2 mm.

 Conservation

 Urozelotes rusticus is listed as Least Concern by the South African National Biodiversity Institute due to its wide global range.
 The species is protected in four nature reserves in South Africa.